-Think of calibration as a service on your car; if you use the car a lot, you need to have it serviced more often – but even if your car just sits in the garage for most of the time, it still needs an annual service.
+Think of calibration as a service on your car; if you use the car a lot, you’ll need to have it serviced more often – even if your car just sits in the garage for most of the time, it still needs an annual service.
 Sometimes, leaving your car out of use can lead to more service work than using it regularly.
 It’s the same with a breathalyser.
-Most people will do less than 500 tests a year, in which case an annual service will be fine.
+Most people will perform less than 500 tests a year, in which case an annual calibration will be fine.

 Using a breathalyser within less than the minimum time after drinking (20 mins) or smoking (10 mins) can dramatically reduce a sensor’s life before it needs recalibrating.
 In some cases the whole device will need replacing if excessive smoke/alcohol or other contaminants have been blown into the unit.
-Users must remember that these are sensitive medical instruments and must be used in accordance with the supplied user manual.
+It’s worth remembering that breathalysers are sensitive medical instruments and must be used in accordance with instructions supplied in the user manual.